RunbookSolutions/agent/docs/Responses.md

 - The `command` variable must match one of the keys provided by the `plugin.commands` variable when downloading plugins.
 - The `cron` variable is the cron formatted schedule for when the task runs, or `null` if it should only be run once.
-- The `arguments` variable should be a JSON encoded string containg the arument name and values for the function to run.
+- The `arguments` variable should be a JSON encoded string containing the argument name and values for the function to run.

 > Note: The agent uses the `task.id` to ensure tasks are not being duplicated into the schedule and queue.